 If you head towards the ocean, you will soon reach the famous "Puente de Los Suspiros".
 The "Bridge of Sighs" is the district's landmark.
 They inaugurated it on the 14th of February 1876.
 Since then the wooden bridge withstood the War of the Pacific and earthquakes, but had to be repaired several times and was cut down in the middle of the 20th century to its actual length of 31 m.
 As it always was, young couples meet at this romantic place in Barranco.
 Tradition says that the one who makes a wish and then crosses the bridge for the first time without taking a breath will have his wish fulfilled.
 The great Peruvian chansonière Chabuca Granda honored the 'Puente de los Suspíros' by dedicating one of her songs to her.

 Bajada de Baños

-Surrounded by numerous beautiful small "ranchos", that were built into the cliffs at the beginning of the 20th century and that houses today tiny inviting restaurants, a small footpath, the "Bajada de Baños" leads underneath the bridge down to the cliffs towards the ocean.
+Surrounded by many beautiful small "ranchos", that were built into the cliffs at the beginning of the 20th century and that houses today tiny inviting restaurants, a small footpath, the "Bajada de Baños" leads underneath the bridge down to the cliffs towards the ocean.
 Here at this unique, beautiful place all rush, all hustle and bustle of the city seems endlessly far away.

 Iglesia La Ermita

 Just after crossing the bridge you reach the "Iglesia La Ermita".
 According to a local legend, one night a group of fishermen were lost at sea in Lima's famous dense winter fog.
 They prayed for salvation and a luminous cross appeared, guiding them back to shore.
-The Ermita church was built on the site where the cross allegedly appeared and since then has become the preferred church for fishermen.
+The Ermita Church was built on the site where the cross allegedly appeared and since then has become the preferred church for fishermen.
 Although the church was nearly completely destroyed by invading Chilean troops in 1881, is has been rebuilt and is an interesting site to visit.